kshaa/dip-testbed/docs/README.md

 # DIP Testbed Platform
 DIP Testbed Platform allows users to remotely program and experience physical, embedded devices through various virtual interfaces (uni-directional webcam stream, bi-directional serial connection stream).

+## 🌸 🌼 DIP User Tutorial Guides 🌼 🌸
+_Hopefully if I have enough time I will create detailed tutorials for beginners_
+_Meanwhile you can check out the platform prototypes which are like "get your hands dirty" type of tutorials_

 ## 🌸 🌼 DIP Client 🌼 🌸
 DIP Client is the main CLI tool to interact with the DIP Testbed platform.
 For more documentations see [CLIENT.md](./CLIENT.md)